hyperskill-content/stock-analyzer/tasks/task_1.md

 Your primary task is initializing and configuring the Stock Analyzer Assistant using the OpenAI API.
 This involves the creation of an assistant instance, setting up a communication thread, and initiating a run to execute the instructions from a simple prompt.

 > ⚠️ **Important Security Note:**
 > This project involves the use of private keys (OpenAI API keys) and .env files.
 Please ensure you **DO NOT** expose your keys by hardcoding them directly into the solution.
-Instead, always reference them securely from your .env file.
-Additionally, do not include your .env file in your project submission.
+Instead, always reference them securely from your `.env` file.
+Additionally, do not include your `.env` file in your project submission.
 Double-check your code for any accidental key exposure before submission.
 If sharing code snippets, mask sensitive values.
-You can use this package to load a .env file.
+You can use the [python-dotenv package](https://pypi.org/project/python-dotenv/) to load a .env file.

 Before starting, create the .env file from a template:
 ```bash